-Ideal for pan fish, sunfish and trout, grubs and meal worms are used often as live fishing bait and are readily available from tackle and bait shops.
+Ideal for pan fish, sunfish and trout, grubs and meal worms are used often as live freshwater bait and are readily available from tackle and bait shops.
 Use them singly or in multiples.

 You can also harvest grubs from the soil and from the swelled and deformed leaves of trees, plants and vegetables.

 Basically, minnows are baby fish and a good all-around freshwater fishing bait.
 Minnows are readily available from bait and tackle shops or you can catch your own if it's legal in your area.
 Minnows come in different sizes.
 Use larger 'shiners' for bass and pike fishing.

 For cast and retrieve, trolling and drifting, hook the minnow vertically through both lips or through the tail.

 For still fishing with a bobber, hook the minnow through the back just above the dorsal fin.
 Take care not to damage the spinal cord.
 The key is to keep the fish moving on its own.

 For really good action, hook the minnow upside down on a light jig.
 It will struggle to regain an upright position